JetBrains Rider 2024.3 Help

 • Variables: displays local variables in the scope of the selected frame.
 By default, watches are integrated with variables, but you can show watches in a separate pane by clicking Show watches in the variables tab .

-• Memory: provides the information on the currently available objects on the heap and lets you monitor and analyze their lifetime.
+• Memory: provides the information on the objects that are currently on the heap for monitoring their number and lifetime.

 Show/hide tabs